Skip to Main Content

 1. Can a museum or other organization from the community take the lead in the project or apply without a library partnership?

 No. An eligible public, academic, special, or tribal library must be the contracting authority and fiscal agent, and WSL will only reimburse the library’s expenses.
-For definitions of library eligibility, please see the “Applying for a Grant” page on the WSL website: http://www.sos.wa.gov/library/libraries/grants/applicants.aspx
+For definitions of library eligibility, please see the “Applying for a Grant” page on the WSL website: https://www.sos.wa.gov/library/libraries/grants/eligibility.aspx

 One of the goals of this project is to foster the development of long-term, sustainable digitization programs within libraries.
 Library staff should be actively involved in the project to build capacity so they have sufficient knowledge and skills to continue the project over time.
 The library must take a lead in the coordination and monitoring of the project.
 Additionally, the library must be active in one or more activities that are primary in the completion of the project (e.g., selection and copyright research, imaging, cataloging, etc.).
 However, it is possible that a partnering organization or contractor performs a significant portion of the work.